Project Hail Mary Movie: Release Date, Cast, And Other Things We Know About The Upcoming Andy Weir Book Adaptation

 Ryan Gosling as Ryland Grace

-Ryan Gosling will be taking on the role of Ryland Grace, the sole survivor of a mission to deep space with hopes of saving humanity.
+Ryan Gosling will be taking on the role of Ryland Grace, a man tasked with traveling to deep space in hopes of saving humanity.
 This won’t be Gosling’s first space adventure, as he previously played Neil Armstrong in 2018’s First Man.
-However, it will be Gosling’s first movie in two years by the time it’s released.

 Milana Vayntrub

-Milana Vayntrub, who some may recognize for her role of Lily in various AT&T ad campaigns the past decade, joined the cast in June 2024, according to Deadline.
-Like Huller, Vayntrub’s exact role has not yet been disclosed.
+Milana Vayntrub, who some may recognize as Lily in various AT&T ad campaigns over the past decade, joined the cast in June 2024, according to Deadline.
+In a June 2025 Instagram post, the actress said she was a “tiny part of this future classic of a movie.”

 Andy Weir’s Project Hail Mary Was Published In May 2021 And Later Became A New York Times Best Seller